Richardinho/react-hero-app-with-routing/README.md

 ```
 The behavior is a little different from Angular.
-In Angular, the unit of lazy loading is a Route.
+In Angular, the unit of lazy loading is a route.
 In React, any component can be lazy loaded when it becomes active.
 Obviously, this makes lazy loading a bit more fine grained in React.

 ### Summary
-Whilst I still prefer Angular's all encompassing approach, it is perfectly possible to use React, along with its eco-sytem of third party libraries, to build the same things that you can build in Angular.
+I hope that anyone reading this article and looking at my code will find this useful.

-The benefits and disadvantages of this are the same as those of using third party libraries in general.
+My final judgement on using React to build SPAs is that it is perfectly adequate for the job providing that you are willing to do the necessary legwork to learn about other libraries.